Jxck/assert/README.md

 The original code and tests are from Node.js, and have been modified to be browser compatible.

-For example, you can use it with [Mocha](http://visionmedia.github.com/mocha/) to perform tests on the **both-sides** (server-side and client-side).
+For example, you can use it with [Mocha](http://visionmedia.github.com/mocha/) to perform tests on the **both sides** (server-side and client-side).
 Mocha does not supply it's own assertion library.

 ## run the same tests on both the client-side and server-side